INSTEP Summer Intensive Program for Inservice Teachers | English Education | Arts and HumanitiesSkip to content Skip to main navigation

 In the Department of Arts & Humanities

-The 34 point INSTEP Program in the Teaching of English is an Intensive Summer MA Program over three consecutive summers in New York City.
+The 34 point InSTEP Program in the Teaching of English is an Intensive Summer MA Program over three consecutive summers in New York City.
 Come together with a select group of experienced English educators from around the country and around the world to take advantage of Teachers College, Columbia University's highly regarded English Education program.
 We also draw on the full range of cultural resources in New York City in the interest of furthering your own professional, intellectual, and aesthetic development.
 This program stresses teacher inquiry, the integration of the language arts with the performing and fine arts, and a focus on intellectual processes in reading, writing, and literary study.
-INSTEP courses are taught by members of Teachers College faculty in English Education: Sheridan Blau, Bob Fecho, Janet Miller, Ruth Vinz, Pat Zumhagen, and Adam Wolfsdorf (Program Coordinator).
+InSTEP courses are taught by members of Teachers College faculty in English Education: Sheridan Blau, Bob Fecho, Janet Miller, Ruth Vinz, Pat Zumhagen, Adam Wolfsdorf, and Nathan Blom.

 - Intensive seminars in English studies & language arts pedagogy

 - Intensive workshops in Reading, Writing, and Literary Study

 - Workshops at Lincoln Center, integrating Literature, Art, Music, Dance